firma2021/mmap_file_io/readme.md

 A C++ library providing memory-mapped file operations through mmap_reader and mmap_writer classes.

+This library is only compatible with Linux systems.

 ## Features

 - Zero-copy operations through memory mapping